LuborRod/fin_test/README.md

     For clean architecture we have to use interfaces in constructors.
 Logging was also skipped.
 I wrote commentaries.Table `wallet` has custom field `hash`.
 I made it only for speed development.
 This would be relevant if the application was pulled from the outside in order to hide the real `ids`.
 Or we can use JWT tokens for 'hiding' data.
 In the future, I can make free transfers between wallets that belong to the same user.Depends on project).
-For your convenience I delete .env from .gitignore.)
+For your convenience I delete .env from .gitignore).
+Own custom exceptions for every case are also welcome.)